oddcommit/gmail-noti/README.md

 <a href="https://chrome.google.com/webstore/detail/octo-linker/jlmafbaeoofdegohdhinkhilhclaklkp"><img src="https://raw.githubusercontent.com/midhunz/blue-bell-notifier/master/public/img/notification-bell-128.png" width="128"/></a
 </p>

-## What is Blue Bell ?
+## What is Blue Bell Gmail Notification Tool?

-Blue Bell is Browser Extension allows users to aggregate multiple feeds and notifications into one place without compromising their privacy
+Blue Bell Gmail™ notification tool allows users to view new emails easily.

+Blue bell is an open-source project that notifies you about incoming email from all your Google Mail accounts.

+It also allows you to see new incoming emails as soon as they arrive.Even though it is not a full-featured Gmail client, it can help you complete a few routine tasks quickly.

 [![GitHub issues](https://img.shields.io/github/issues/midhunz/blue-bell-notifier)](https://github.com/midhunz/blue-bell-notifier/issues)